 - The Library’s immense strength in the realm of collections and content reflects both local activities and system-wide initiatives.
 The Standing Committee will publicize, build upon, and otherwise ensure that all of our communities of practitioners and user constituencies participate fully in this endeavor.
 This will specifically entail communications and liaison work with disciplinary groupings, interdisciplinary scholars, and programs and schools.

-- Kim Dulin (co-chair), Harvard Law School Library
+- Kim Dulin, co-chair, Associate Director for Collection Development and Digitization, Harvard Law School Library

-- Franziska Frey, Preservation, Conservation and Digital Imaging
+- Franziska Frey, The Malloy-Rabinowitz Preservation Librarian; Head of Preservation and Digital Imaging Services, Administration

 Professional Development Standing Committee